- University Awards granted to:

 The nominating file should also include short descriptions of the qualifications of persons writing supporting letters.
 Current contact information, including mailing address, email, and phone number must be included for the nominee, nominator and those writing letters of support.

-Ten copies of the file must be submitted and will be used to fill open positions (there are 30 Regents Professorship positions with one of the 30 open at this time).
+Ten copies of the file must be submitted to the mailing address below and will be used to fill open positions.
 Each of the ten copies should be stapled together; elaborate covers, folders, or binders are discouraged.
-Please keep the original copy of the nomination in your own files because a nomination can be considered for two consecutive years.
+In addition, a single PDF of the nomination file must be sent to email@example.com with the subject line "Nomination Submission for the Regents Professorship."
+Please keep the original hard copy of the nomination in your own files because a nomination can be considered for two consecutive years.
 You may use the same file or update it, but in either case, ten copies must be submitted each time you make a nomination.
 After each nomination process, one copy of all files will be retained by University Awards and Honors.
 The remainder will be shredded in order to maintain confidentiality.

 If you have any questions about the nominating process, contact Vickie Courtney, director, University Awards and Honors, at 612-625-4805 or firstname.lastname@example.org.